 Are you thinking about the holidays and wishing you had a beautiful quilted tablerunner?
-Well keep reading as I have a Christmas Tree Runner tutorial to share with you!
+Well keep reading as I have a fast & easy Christmas Tree Runner tutorial to share with you!

 Christmas Tree Runner Tutorial

-I have a fast and easy Christmas runner that could still be made before the holidays that can go along with the little mini Christmas tree mug rug I posted yesterday.
+This Christmas tree tablerunner could easily be made before the holidays and can go along with the little mini Christmas tree mug rug that I showed yesterday.

 The size is 10 x 36 and is made using 2 – 1/2 strips of fabric.